Marcus Lemonis Vs KOTA Longboards

-Marcus wants his share to be divided where he gets 25%, Sandy gets 5%, Josh get 5%, and 5% for Chris.
-He wants all these employees get their fare share of the company.
+Marcus wants his share to be divided where he gets 25%, Sandy gets 5%, Josh gets 5%, and 5% for Chris.
+He wants all these employees to get their fair share of the company.
 Marcus also wants to have the full control of the company.
 Nikki and Mike accepted the offer and they shook hands and a deal was made.

 During The Show…